 Trapped in the P-Trap

 If you look under your sink at the drain pipe, you’ll see the part that sharply bends or the p-trap.
 It stops the smell from the sewer stinking up your bathroom and supplies suction to take away incoming water.

 Dropping large enough objects into the bathroom sink drain could end up stuck in the p-trap.
-Such things include soap chunks, rings, and more unusually, legos and cat litter.
+Such things include soap chunks, rings, and more unusually, household objects such as legos and cat litter.
 Over time, these objects build-up and the clog will get worse.

 Tangles of Hair